Laurentius Petri: Early life

 Laurentius was born Lars Persson in Örebro, Närke.
 Laurentius studied in Germany in 1520, possibly together with his brother.
 Here they took influence from Lutheranism, among other things they met with Martin Luther himself.
 On returning home to Stockholm, they got stranded and nearly lost their lives as the boat went ashore on the island of Gotland.
 They both survived however, and settled on the island, and Laurentius became headmaster at a school while Olaus became assistant to a priest.
 Not long after, Olaus travelled with the priest to Stockholm and the crowning of King Gustav Vasa.
 Subsequently, he managed to get on friendly terms with the King, and soon moved to Stockholm where he worked in the vicinity of the King.

 Archbishop

-At the Uppsala Council 1531, the Swedish King Gustav Vasa took the final step of breaking with the Roman Catholic Church, by personally appointing Laurentius as the new archbishop.
+At the Uppsala Council of 1531, the Swedish king Gustav Vasa took the final step of breaking with the Roman Catholic Church, by personally appointing Laurentius as the new archbishop.
 On 22 September that year, Laurentius was consecrated archbishop by the Peder Månsson, Bishop of Västerås.
 Månsson was ordained bishop in Rome by Bishop Paris de Grassis, and by consecrating Laurentius the apostolic succession was retained in the Church of Sweden, which was considered important.
 But although the consecration took place according to Catholic ritual, those who officiated at the consecration made a secret declaration that they were acting under pressure.